ws-rush/reactive/packages/doc/internationalization.md

 # Internationalization

-Reactive uses linguijs for internationalization (i18n) support, implemented through custom utilities in app/globals/i18n/.
+Reactive uses [lingui](https://lingui.dev/) for internationalization (i18n) support, implemented through custom utilities in app/globals/i18n/.

 ::: danger
 you should be carefull when change utilities in `app/globals`